Bureau of Workers' Compensation (BWC)

 TN Department of Labor & Workforce Development

-BWC programs are designed to provide timely and effective services that help injured employees return to their health and jobs as quickly as possible.
+The Bureau's programs help injured employees return to their health and jobs as quickly as possible.

 About the Bureau of Workers' Compensation (BWC)